kdeldycke/plumage/README.md

 ---------

 * **1.0.dev** (unreleased)
-  * Make Disqus and Google Analytics code generic.
-  * Remove GoSquared.
+  * Make theme fully generic through the use of variables.
   * Replace custom navigation with Pelican's neighbors plugin.
   * Add screenshot.
   * Update documentation.

 * **0.1** (2013-07-07)
-  * Move out theme from my [blog repository](https://github.com/kdeldycke/kevin-deldycke-blog) to its own repository.
   * Theme has now a name: Plumage.
+  * Move the theme out of my [blog repository](https://github.com/kdeldycke/kevin-deldycke-blog) to its own repository.
-  * The theme should now be generic enough.
+  * Theme is now generic enough.
 Update TODO-list accordingly.

 * **0.0** (2012-12-23)
   * First commit.